 I grew up in the Midwest and graduated from Indiana University’s Kelley School of Business with 2 majors, Marketing and International Business, and an Economics minor.
 I worked for a small marketing and advertising firm before I had a ‘quarter life’ crisis, when I turned 25, and moved to Austin, TX in 2008.
-I moved knowing only 2 people and not having a job lined up, everything worked out and I spent the first few years here working in sales in the construction industry.
+I moved knowing only 2 people and without having a job lined up, but everything worked out and I spent the first few years here working in sales in the construction industry.

 I left sales and took a job as a product specialist within the electrical industry where I worked with electrical engineers on product specifications for industrial projects all over the country.
 I wanted to travel less so I left that position and took some time off to figure out what I wanted to do when I grew up, after a few months of relaxing (and reading a ton of books and researching just about every career imaginable) I realized I wanted a career in Digital Marketing.
 I found (un)Common Logic and I fell in love, luckily they liked me and offered a job as Account Manager.

 What are your responsibilities at (un)Common Logic?

 My responsibilities as a director of client operations are to help manage the team training program, determine account strategy, manage the day-to-day client relationship, and manage the activities to achieve strong, scaleable account performance to meet a client’s goals.

 What’s your favorite thing about working at (un)Common Logic?

 The people.
 I work with a very talented group of people with diverse backgrounds who make working here interesting, engaging, and fun.
 I also enjoy the clients and the wide range of strategic challenges each of them present and working to solve those challenges.

 What’s the most challenging aspect of your job?